 Coordination supposedly takes place under the platform of the Chamber of Mines, but there is no evidence that the Chamber is active.
 MSG meeting minutes only provide limited evidence that companies have engaged through the MSG but does provide some examples of companies providing input to EITI reporting except to ensure better understanding of subnational obligations and cashflows.
 One industry representative has provided past inputs through the MSG towards reforms but is no longer part of the MSG (see Requirement 2.1 and the Impact analysis).
 There is little evidence of meaningful industry engagement in EITI implementation beyond the example provided above.
 Current representatives seem to limit their engagement to performing regular MSG functions such as endorsing decisions and observing the reporting process on behalf of industry, at least in recent reporting exercises.
 The latest available example of company reactions to EITI reporting was from the 2014 SLEITI Report where Nimini Mining Limited, not represented on the MSG, expressed concerns that a payment of USD 150 000 was not included in the EITI Report.
 The MSG subsequently investigated this gap and responded to it.

 There is also evidence that industry MSG members have agreed to MSG decisions that they subsequently did not comply with.
-Sierra Rutile Limited, a MSG member, failed to report for 2016 despite significant financial transactions between the companies and the government.
+Sierra Rutile Limited, a MSG member, did not report for 2016 for the reasons set out on page 65.
 Shandong Steel Limited, another MSG member, also presented gaps in its reporting despite being represented at the MSG (see Requirements 4.1 and 4.9).

 Enabling environment: The International Secretariat could not identify any barriers for companies to effectively and actively engage in the MSG, nor in broader EITI implementation.
 Although there are some legal provisions maintaining confidentiality of taxpayer information, in practice this has not been enforced for the purpose of EITI implementation.
 However, there is some anecdotal evidence of self-imposed hesitation to engage at the MSG due to alleged disruptions and confrontational debates by certain constituencies (see stakeholder views).